swagnercarena/ovejero/README.rst

 	$ pip install tensorflow-gpu --user

-Then clone the directory and run the setup.py file to complete the baobab installation
+Then clone the directory and run the setup.py file to complete the installation

 .. code-block:: bash